tupui/batman/CONTRIBUTING.rst

 Your request will only be considered for integration if in a **finished** state:

 0. Respect python coding rules,
-1. The branch passes all tests,
+1. Maintain linting score (>9.5/10),
-2. Have tests regarding the changes,
+2. The branch passes all tests,
-3. Maintain test coverage,
+3. Have tests regarding the changes,
-4. Have the respective documentation.
+4. Maintain test coverage,

-For the testing part, prove your claims with a *pytest* and coverage reports.
+5. Have the respective documentation.